Sola85/circuitpython-esp32-ulp-assembler/README.rst

 The goal is to be able to write ESP-ULP Assembly code and run it from within circuit python.
 This requires `my branch <https://github.com/Sola85/circuitpython/tree/improve_espulp>`_ of the circuit python repo, since the  `espulp` module in default circuit python is basically not functional.

-The readme below is outdated.
+The examples are tested with on esp32s3.

+The documentation in `docs`_ is outdated and the tests do not work.

 =====================
 micropython-esp32-ulp